 - Trial verdicts typically award higher sums over settlements.
 However, if the judge or jury decides in favor of the company, the injured victim receives no compensation.

-What are the differences between settlements and trial verdicts?
+What are the differences between mesothelioma settlements and trial verdicts?

 - Settlements, on average, take a shorter amount of time than trials, which can be particularly important for patients needing funds for medical treatment or living expenses.